SoftwareHeritage/swh-deposit/docs/dev-info.rst

 ~~~~~~~~~~~~~

 This expects the same file describes in the previous chapter.
 Plus, an
-additional private **settings.yml** file containing secret information
+additional private section file containing private information that is
-that is not in the source code repository.
+not in the source code repository.

 **``{/etc/softwareheritage | ~/.config/swh | ~/.swh}``/deposit/private.yml**:

 .. code:: yaml

+  private:
     secret_key: production-local
     db:
       name: swh-deposit-dev